Mathematical Visualizations

 [T]he fact that the Earth is moving on an elliptical orbit around the Sun, and hence at varying distances [and at varying orbital velocity], means that every clock on Earth experiences a varying gravitational potential [and thus varying energetic state] throughout the year.
 This leads to seasonal changes in clock rates that affect all clocks on Earth simultaneously.
 Astronomy can, hence, provide an “independent” time standard that is unaffected by effects on Earth or in the solar system.
 The key in providing such an astronomical time standard are objects called “pulsars”.
 Pulsars are compact, highly-magnetized rotating neutron stars which act as “cosmic lighthouses” as they rotate, enabling a number of applications as precision tools.
 (Becker, Kramer and Sesana 2018)

 In Suntola studies, these effects are considered as physically here and there at this very moment, meaning that one would need to really ponder on the meaning of the SI second (and accompanying metre, kilogram, and other fundamental units) with respect to these observations.
+Consider also Fig. 14b, where satellites are orbiting Earth, but the same effects are present when Earth is orbiting Sun, and we are making experiments from the point of view of the "satellite Earth" with globally dilated time.
 As the speed of light is empirically measured as constant and isotropic, but using evidently varying clocks, it would imply that the proper speed of light at a distance changes from the inertial frame of reference point of view.
 Suntola has studied the idea that going further into larger and larger spatial and temporal scales, there is a specific kind of cosmological timescale, where these local timescales could be derived from.

 There may be a possibility to model SR length contractions as theory-internal constructs necessary for being able to calculate in locally invariant units, but it would also make some claims of SR, such as symmetricity (reciprocity) of time dilation, suspect on these new empirical grounds.
 Also some established interpretation of measurements, such as the distance between the Moon and Earth being constant during the year, would actually seem to imply that the distance increases when the Earth is closer to the Sun, as otherwise it would not be observed as invariant, when taking into account the effect on clocks of varying gravitational potential and additional orbital velocity affecting the energetic state here on Earth.
 These serious propositions are under investigation.